-Jonathan Sanchez Will Open the Season as the Fourth Starter
+Jonathan Sanchez will open the year as the fourth starter.

 Today was the deadline for the Pittsburgh Pirates to make a decision on left-handed pitcher Jonathan Sanchez.
 Early this morning Sanchez and his agent met in Clint Hurdle's office with Hurdle and Neal Huntington.
 The Pirates decided to add Sanchez to the roster, giving him the fourth spot in the rotation.